2018 Guide to Terminating Regularized Employees for the Philippine HR

 However, you can’t terminate simply because someone has a fever.

-In fact the Court have laid down substantive requirements for this:
+In fact the Court, laid down substantive requirements for this:

 - Certification by a competent public health authority